emmanuelAkpe/ADS-Studio/README.md

 # ADS-Studio
-A Machine Learning interface designed to automate the machine learning process
+A Machine Learning Application designed to help you automate the machine learning process and also save time.